Table Of Contents

 Cloud computing reduces upfront startup costs, including setup and maintenance costs.

-• 94% of IT professionals in an OpsRamp survey said that is true for them.
+• 94% of IT professionals in an OpsRamp survey said it is true for them.

-• Accenture also found that moving workloads to the public cloud lead to Total Cost of Ownership (TCO) savings of 30-40%.
+• Accenture also found that moving workloads to the public cloud leads to Total Cost of Ownership (TCO) savings of 30-40%.

 Also, operating in the cloud converts your Capital Expenditure (CapEx) to Operating Expenditure (OpEx), freeing more resources to fund your operations and growth.